DogmaF/Cplus-Modules-for-SORTIE-ND/README.md

 For information about the owner, see the file MFuller_CV.8.17.pdf

 Arii, K., J.P.
 Caspersen, T.A.
 Jones, and S.C.
 Thomas.
 2008.
 A selection harvesting algorithm for use in spatially explicit individual-based forest simulation models.
 Ecological Modelling **211**: 251-266.

+**Copyright 2008 M Fuller.** I certify that my code is original, and produced by me (not copied from another repository).